StephenBoikanyo/StephenBoikanyo/README.md

 ## Hey there 👋

-I am an aspiring full Stack Developer with 5 years of programming experience, split between contractual and full time employment.
-I am predominantly selftaught.
-I have been a Computer Science major at the University Of the Western Cape in Cape Town,South Africa since 2018.
-I am currently building an interesting portofolio filled with a great range of projects to prove my competency as a developer to attract recruiters and clients.
-One of my bigggest aspirations is to work for a FAANG company before retring in tech.
+I am focused on building scalable technologies with robust frameworks and someone who prides himself on working hard to accomplish tasks.
+I  have a lot to offer with a diverse background and skill set.

+I have 5+  years of experience in programming, split between contractual projects and professional full-time work as well as being in part-time pursual of my bachelor in Computer Science.

+I am open to any work that closely matches my skill set and knowledge base.
+I  have mid-to senior-level skills working in Flutter mobile application development, product design, working in agile development, and working with APIs, and really believe I can be an asset to your company.
+I am attracted by the remote work opportunities and am disciplined enough to complete the work assigned to me.

 ---
 ## Past Experience ✨